 A Butterfly’s Life Cycle (Explore Life Cycles)

-This book gives a basic overview of a butterflies life cycle.
+This book gives a basic overview of a butterfly’s life cycle.
 It is part of a series of books that cover plant and animal life cycles.
-The pictures are brightly colored photographs which helps this book to be appropriate for older ELLs that read on a lower reading level.
+The pictures are brightly colored photographs that help this book to be appropriate for older ELLs that read on a lower reading level.